What we mean by Multidisciplinary

 Track record requirements

 For multidisciplinary arts success means having previously delivered a work that achieved critical and/or sales success.
+This does not include presentations made as part of a course of study.

 For multidisciplinary art festivals success means having delivered at least one festival that included works from at least two artforms, of any cultural tradition.
 Applicants must supply accurate revenue, expenditure and attendance information about the previous festival.